-Becoming an independent contractor may sound great, but perhaps you don’t feel ready just quite yet.
+While becoming an independent contractor may sound great, you might not feel 100% ready.
 Being confident in your decision is important, and luckily there’s a lot you can do to prepare for self-employment so you feel completely informed in your choice.

-1. Make Sure Independent Consulting Really is Right for You
+1. Confirm that Self-Employment is Right for You

 Self-employment offers many perks including the ability to be your own boss, control your own schedule, and do what you love.
 However, successfully managing your own business venture does require dedication, passion, and hard work.
-Make sure that independent consulting is the right path for you before deciding how to proceed and prepare.
+Take this quiz to make sure that independent consulting is the right path for you before deciding how to proceed and prepare.

 Networking to grow your business is one of the most effective ways to get a pipeline of clients in place before you start work.
 Honing both your networking and skills as well as your elevator pitch is helpful to build confidence, practice speaking about your services, and get advice from other industry professionals.